karllhughes/learn/_posts/2022-06-09-5-technical-writing-services-compared.md

 ### Documentation - ZivTech

-Documentation is a primary focus for [ZivTech](https://www.zivtech.com/services/project-delivery/technical-documentation), a Philadelphia based agency with an impressive roster of past clients.
+Documentation is a primary focus for [ZivTech](https://www.zivtech.com/services/project-delivery/technical-documentation), a Philadelphia-based agency with an impressive roster of past clients.
 Apart from their design, development, and strategy services, ZivTech uses in-house writers to compose extremely detailed documentation work.
 They currently use HTML5 to create up-to-date guides alongside your team, ensuring that no one is left behind during the development process.

 To date, the company offers documentation support that includes: